 The links below contain "open" resources (no assessments or solutions).

-For those, open the "CU Materials (password protected, for faculty)" block below.
+For password protected links, open the "CU Materials (password protected, for faculty)" block below.

 Our introductory materials were inspired from and originated with Eric Mazur's Peer Instruction book, and expanded at CU by Michael Dubson, Steven Pollock, and many others.
 NOTE: Please seek appropriate permission if you want to use those in any public or commercial forum.

-Calc based Mechanics materials (35 Meg, zipped folder containing subfolders with concept tests, Tutorial information, syllabus, and more).
+Calc-based Mechanics course materials (35 Meg, zipped folder containing subfolders with concept tests, Tutorial information, syllabus, and more).

-Update: Here is a link to Prof. Dubson's latest lecture notes in pdf
+Update: Here is a link to Prof. Dubson's typed up course lecture notes in pdf

-Algebra based: Here is a link to Prof. Dubson's latest lecture notes in pdf
+Algebra based: Here is a link to Prof. Dubson's lecture notes in pdf

 Calc based Electricity and Magnetism materials (120 Meg, zipped folder containing subfolders with concept tests, Tutorial information, syllabus, and more)

-Update: Here is a link to Prof. Dubson's (very complete) lecture notes in pdf
+Update: Here is a link to Prof. Dubson's lecture notes in pdf

-Algebra based: Here is a link to Prof. Dubson's (very complete) lecture notes in pdf
+Algebra based: Here is a link to Prof. Dubson's lecture notes in pdf

 Energy and the Environment materials.
 (1.0 Meg, zipped folder containing sub-folders with concept tests, class activities, pre/post tests, and more).
 (Thanks to Tom Murphy at UC San Diego for contributions.
 This collection is from Steven Pollock.)

 Physics of Sound and Music for non-majors materials.
 (36 Meg zipped folder containing sub-folders with concept tests, class activities, pre/post tests, sound files and much more).
-This collection is from Steven Pollock
+This collection is from Steven Pollock.
+It is very old, caveat emptor.

 Physics of Light and Color for non-majors (1.3 GB zipped folder containing syllabus, lecture notes, preflight quizzes, project, readings, and resources.)
-For the full course materials, including exams and homework, use our "secure" site.
-Contact Steven.Pollock (at) colorado.edu for password.
+These materials are quite old - we are working on a significant update of these materials from Prof. Wilcox, stay tuned for those.

 PER-based materials